6 Ways to Soothe Eye Allergies

 3. Develop habits that minimize indoor allergens.

-microfiber or electrostatic cloth that traps the dust instead of just moving it around.
-Vacuum at least once a week or more (especially if you have pets) with a high-quality high-efficiency filter and replace it as directed (usually every 1 to 3 months).
+Whether you’re spring-cleaning or getting your home ready for winter, there are certain things you can do to minimize eye allergies caused by indoor allergens.
+Dust furniture frequently using a microfiber or electrostatic cloth that traps the dust instead of just moving it around.
+Vacuum at least once a week or more (especially if you have pets) with a high-quality vacuum that incorporates a HEPA filter.
+Wash your bed linens frequently and use mattress and pillow covers that serve as a barrier to dust mites.
+During months in which you run your heater or air conditioning, be sure to use a high-efficiency filter and replace it as directed (usually every 1 to 3 months).

 If you have a pet, especially one that spends time outdoors, bathing them more frequently or at least wiping them down before they come inside can help reduce the outdoor allergens they bring in.
 If you’re allergic to pet dander, keep pets out of the bedroom so you can sleep in a room with fewer allergens.